haron-IV/remnote-reminders-plugin/README.md

 - [ ] `core/services` add dev / prod variables for urls
 - [ ] text is not updated
 - [ ] deleted in selection not working | there is no date / time as well sometimes
-- [ ] handle delete then ctrl - z
-- [ ] removing only rem tag should remove reminder
+- [x] removing only rem tag should remove reminder
 - [ ] refactorize path `./index` export items
-- [ ] when opening powerup and remove selected items from the list it will not remove items properly
+- [x] when opening powerup and remove selected items from the list it will not remove items properly
 - [ ] ASK: comments - ask about them in the mr

 ---

 Current work

-- [ ] Fix removing item when selected form rem revie
+- [ ] handle delete then ctrl - z